 PickyKidPix has hung up soccer cleats, switching over to competitive crew, but as a coxswain, she’s not getting much exercise.
 She went through puberty recently, and her joints are looser.
 For the first time in her life, she complains of knee pain “on her inner right knee when she runs on pavement.”
 Yoga will help with that.

 My son is pretty flexible so yoga for him is injury prevention for soccer.
-Now that the U.S. Youth Soccer changed the year requirements, he’s the youngest (and smallest) on his team, and frequently goes head to head, resulting with tumbles to the ground.
+Now that the U.S. Youth Soccer changed the year requirements, he’s the youngest (and smallest) on his team, and frequently goes head to head, resulting in tumbles to the ground.

 My husband is now thinking of playing competitive golf as a senior amateur, which starts at age 55 (50 for senior professionals though).
 He’s lost a little distance with age, so yoga will help loosen his back for a full rotation.
 He also has shoulder and lower back issues that yoga can help.